ClonedOne/PacketStreamDevice/README.md

 The two segment pointers are used for fast access to data during read and write operations given the FIFO semantic.

+###Use

+The module can be compiled with the provided make-file.
+The major number used is 75.
+Besides the provided test script, the device file can be tested with standard shell tools like cat and echo.